 My MATLAB excursion, followed a break with a week in the White Mountains and another week at Old Orchard Beach.
 I found it hard to get directly back to editing my Mental Construction (MC) web site.

 I searched for Kohonen NNs.
 Kohonen are neural networks that self-organize which are, imo, at the root of all our thinking.
-Eventually, I stumbled upon MATLAB, which I had second-hand knowledge from my use of MCAD in the 2000s.
+Eventually, I stumbled upon MATLAB, which I had second-hand knowledge from my use of MathCAD in early 2000s.
 MATLAB offered a neural network package that would allow me to customize the NN parameters, like layer size and learning rate.

 Howard County Library

 On the Howard County library site, I found they had a link to an online course on MATLAB.
 I watched the Lynda course for the general approach of the software and discovered it a good bit like python, which I’ve been using for several years.
 By the way, all Lynda courses (tech training and more) are free of charge to Howard County library patrons through their license.